-Depletion and depreciation expenses for Q4 2023 and for the year ended December 31, 2023 are mostly related to the Company's producing assets in Thailand.
-Following the Mubadala Acquisition in 2023, PP&E is recognised for all five assets, compared to in 2022, where depletion and depreciation expense was only recognised for fixed assets in Türkiye.
+Depletion and depreciation expenses for Q1 2024 are mostly related to the Company's producing assets in Thailand.
+Following the Mubadala Acquisition in 2023, PP&E was subsequently recognised for all five assets.
+Comparing to Q1 2023, the Company recognised depletion and depreciation expense from acquired assets in Thailand for only 10 days after the Mubadala Acquisition completion date, plus fixed assets in Türkiye.